 Content

-This unit aims to provide students with a comprehensive overview of the formation, socio-historical setting and literary forms of the New Testament literature.
+This unit aims to provide students with an overview of the formation, socio-historical setting and literary forms of the New Testament literature.
 Whilst studying the various books of the New Testament, students will be introduced to contemporary methods of critical biblical interpretation.
 The theological issues of these writings will also be explored.

 Unit code: BN1000Y